PFAS, poly- and perfluoroalkyl substances : «Forever Chemicals», an invasive, underestimated problem.… that also concerns cosmetic products

 Spotting Hidden Peas

-To minimize your contact with PFAS, it’s necessary to educate yourself about the common cosmetic ingredients that may be contaminated.
+Therefore, to minimize your contact with PFAS, it’s necessary to educate yourself about the common cosmetic ingredients that may be contaminated.
 Look out for ingredients such as Teflon, PTFE, or any vague mention of « fluorinated » compounds on product labels.
 Identifying these hidden peas will empower you to make informed buying decisions and ensure the products you choose are free from harmful chemicals.

 INCI